Alluxio/alluxio/docs/en/Running-Hive-with-Alluxio.md

 for Hive.
 In the following sections, Hive is running on Hadoop MapReduce in this documentation.

 > Tips：All the following Hive CLI examples are also applicable to Hive Beeline.
 You can try these commands out in Beeline shell.

-> Tips：All the following examples are also applicable to Alluxio in fault tolerant mode with Zookeeper.
-Please follow the instructions in [HDFS API to connect to Alluxio with high availability](Running-Alluxio-on-a-Cluster.html#hdfs-api).

 ### Create New Tables from Alluxio Files